TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 ## SAPI Configuration

-DC-node IMGAPI is configured via "metadata" on the "imgapi" SAPI service.
+DC-mode IMGAPI is configured via "metadata" on the "imgapi" SAPI service.
 See [the config template](../sapi_manifests/imgapi/template) for the authoritative details.